 From Apple’s strict 14-day return policy to IKEA's generous 365-day turnaround, just about every major retailer offers return and refund policies to their customers.
 And as an eCommerce website owner, you should offer it too.

-How to Sell a Product to a Customer: A Quick Recap
+Most Common FAQs on How to Sell a Product to a Customer

 - Let the world know you’re selling something from your eCommerce site